-Based on the trend since the beginning of the year, but especially the data over the last four months, the Cass Shipments Index is signaling that GDP may be negative, or at least come close to being negative, in Q3.
-If it does not, since reported GDP often lags the economic activity represented by freight flows, continued weakness in the Cass Shipments Index at the current magnitude should result in a negative Q4 GDP.
+Based on the trend since the beginning of the year, but especially the data over the last six months, the Cass Shipments Index continues to signal that the economy is beginning to contract and that the GDP could go negative, or at least come close to being negative, in Q4'19 and or Q1'20.
+If it does not, since reported GDP often lags the economic activity represented by freight flows, continued weakness in the Cass Shipments Index at the current magnitude should result in a far weaker GDP than is expected by most economists or reflected in the equity market's valuation.